saifyxpro/saifyxpro/README.md

 <img align="right" width="340" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" />

-I'm an **AI/ML Engineer** with 1+ years of hands-on experience in applied machine learning, backed by 5+ years of building scalable full-stack systems.

-I work across **NLP, computer vision, generative models, and classical ML**, focusing on building practical AI solutions that integrate cleanly into production environments.

-My background in full-stack development helps me bridge the gap between model development and real-world deployment.
+I am an **AI Engineer** and **Full-Stack Developer** who started from full-stack development and moved deeply into AI to build faster and smarter products.
+I know how to code, but I use AI to code daily.
+I build practical solutions in NLP, computer vision, and generative AI with a focus on real-world results.

 ### 🔧 What I Work With

-**Machine Learning & AI**
+**Applied AI Engineering**
+- 🏗️ Designing and deploying scalable AI-driven systems
-- 🤖 LLM-based applications and prompt engineering
+- 🤖 Building robust LLM applications, RAG pipelines, and advanced prompt engineering
-- 🎨 Image generation (Stable Diffusion workflows)
+- 🎨 Fine-tuning generative models (Stable Diffusion workflows)
-- 👁️ Computer vision and NLP tasks
+- 👁️ Developing applied computer vision and NLP solutions
-- 📊 Classical ML for prediction and classification
-- 🎯 Model training, evaluation, and fine-tuning
+- 🎯 Integrating intelligent features into production environments

 **Development & Deployment**
 - 🐍 Python, PyTorch, TensorFlow